How to Contribute

 Comments should provide provide actionable feedback, and can come in two flavors: suggestions and requirements.
 Requirements are direct instructions such as “Define the variable first”, whereas suggestions are softer: “Consider whether you’d like to reformat this dictionary” or “Recommendation: prefer the shorthand form”.

 When comments are left on your PR, let the reviewer resolve their comments once they are satisfied they’ve been adequately addressed (unless you’ve done exactly as they asked).

 In SkyPortal, we squash all PRs before merging them.
-Because of this, it is okay to merge the master branch into your branch, instead of rebasing.
+Because of this, it is okay to merge the main branch into your branch, instead of rebasing.